 What is tikka masala?

-Tikka masala consists of chopped marinated and grilled/roasted chicken in a tangy tomato sauce that’s often mixed with a cream element (here we’re using coconut milk).
+Tikka masala consists of chopped marinated and grilled or roasted chicken in a tangy tomato sauce that’s often mixed with a cream element.
+We’re using coconut milk.

-Tikka masala is very similar to butter chicken, but is more tomato-y, less buttery, and uses different spices.
+Tikka masala is visually similar to butter chicken, but the flavor leans more heavily on the tomato and less on the butter.
+The flavor profile is different because the spices are.
 Also, the chicken is traditionally roasted in a tandoor oven in tikka masala, vs the chicken cooking in the sauce in butter chicken.

 Related: Freezer Meal Prep: Stock Your Freezer With 8 Easy Prep Recipes

-How to change up this chicken tikka masala recipe:
+How to modify this chicken tikka masala recipe

 - Swap out the carrots for another veggie.
 I chose carrots for this because they add texture while blending in with the color of the sauce.
-Traditional tikka masala does not include carrots — this is a WWL spin on it to add more veggies!
-Cauliflower, chopped greens, zucchini and red/yellow/orange bell pepper would also make great veggie options for this meal.
+Traditional tikka masala does not include carrots; this is a WWL spin on it to add more veggies!
+Cauliflower, chopped greens, zucchini and red/yellow/orange bell pepper would also make great veggie adds for this meal.
+Again, however, it’s not mandatory.

-- Make it spicier/less spicy.
+- Make it more/less spicy.
 The recipe, as written, is pretty middle-of-the-road when it comes to spice.
-You can add more spice by adding more cayenne (1/4-1/2 teaspoon) and make it less spicy by omitting the cumin.
-Cumin, by the way, isn’t exactly spicy but it can be for those who are very sensitive to spice.
+You can add more spice by adding more cayenne (1/4-1/2 teaspoon) or reduce it.
+You can warm it up with more cumin, or reduce it to make it feel less spicy.
+It’s not really a spicy ingredient, but if your taste buds are not used to it.
+It can also taste very spicy for those who are sensitive to spices.

 - Switch up the carb element.
-This recipe calls for rice as the carb, but you can use any grain you’d like!
+This recipe calls for rice, but you can use a different small grain like quinoa or even orzo.
+It won’t be traditional but it will be good.
 You can even skip rice altogether and go for pita or naan. (or both, like I did!)
+Cauliflower rice would work, too.

 Related: 8 International Recipes to Try at Home